 The earth is known as the ‘blue planet’ because of its blue appearance from space.
 This blue color obviously comes from the oceans on earth which comprise nearly 70% of the total surface of the planet.
-Oceans are an important field of research as they comprise of currents, volcanoes, mountains, tectonic plates, shallow waters, deep trenches and what not.
-This article discusses the deepest parts of the ocean also known as ocean trenches on the surface of the earth, the tectonic plates that were responsible for their creation and how they affect the regions nearby due to the many seismic activities that take place in them.
+Oceans are an important field of research as they comprise currents, volcanoes, mountains, tectonic plates, shallow waters, deep trenches, etc. This article discusses the deepest parts of the ocean also known as Ocean Trenches on the surface of the earth, the tectonic plates that were responsible for their creation, and how they affect the regions nearby due to the many seismic activities that take place in them.

 List of deepest parts of the ocean

-The following are the ten deepest parts in the oceans of the earth.
+The following are the ten deepest parts of the oceans of the earth.

 1. Mariana Trench